kabirkhanna85/kabirkhanna85.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey all 👋🏾 !
-I’m Kabir, a second year PhD student currently at UMass Amherst.
-I will be continuing my PhD at the [University of Geneva](https://www.unige.ch/sciences/physique/theorique/en/) beginning this fall, where I will be moving with my supervisor [Prof. Romain Vasseur](https://sites.google.com/view/romain-vasseur/home).
-I work on topics related to quantum dynamics using tools from quantum information theory and quantum computing.
-Broadly speaking, I am interested in all things quantum-condensed matter.
+I’m Kabir, a third year PhD student currently at [University of Geneva](https://www.unige.ch/) working with [Prof. Romain Vasseur](https://sites.google.com/view/romain-vasseur/home).
+I am interested in all things quantum-condensed matter.
+So far, my work has revolved around measurement-related phenomena in many-body systems (dynamical and at equilibrium).

 As far as theoretical physicists go, I have a rather unorthodox academic background.
 I did my undergraduate degree in [Engineering Design](https://ed.iitm.ac.in/) with an integrated master’s in [Quantum Science & Technology](https://quantum.iitm.ac.in/programmes/) from the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) (IITM) in July 2022.